davejacobs/letters-web/app/views/api.md

     require "letters"

 For Rails apps, there may be conflicts with the `t` method in `ActionPack`.
 To handle that conflict, do not require all of Letters.
-Instead:
+Instead, do two things:

+    # In your Gemfile
+    gem "letters", :require => false

+    # In application.rb after Bundler.require
     require "letters/patch/rails"

 If you don't want to patch everything, you can patch classes and objects a la carte: